Most tax controversies arise as a result of tax assessments or reassessments.

-Tax audits may be freely initiated by the LTA if considered necessary.
+Tax audits may be (i) initiated in the context of an investigation linked to tax returns filed for one or several tax years or (ii) freely initiated by the LTA for tax surveillance purposes.
 For companies, tax audits often arise, in practice, from the absence, delay or wrongful preparation of account books or tax returns.
-Once initiated, the Luxembourg law does not provide for any specific deadline with regard to the duration of a tax audit.
+Once initiated, Luxembourg law does not provide for any specific deadline with regard to the duration of a tax audit.

 In the case of direct taxes, the limitation period of the tax audit is five years, starting from the end of the fiscal year in which the tax claim arose.

 In the case of concealment, with or without fraudulent intent, the limitation period is extended to ten years.